 Our core project is to provide answers to known and not yet asked questions.

-CRM: The definition, which was created by the author in 2012 for the German Dialog Marketing Association (DDV) for the Council Customer Relationship Management and slightly updated for the book “Digital Dialog Marketing” (published by Heinrich Holland, GablerSpringer Verlag 2020) is
+CRM: The definition created by the author in 2012 for the German Dialog Marketing Association (DDV) for the Council Customer Relationship Management and somewhat updated for the book “Digitales Dialogmarketing” (publisher Heinrich Holland, GablerSpringer Verlag 2020) reads:

-On the basis of a CRM strategy, a company controls, integrates and optimizes all interest- and customer-related processes in marketing, sales, service, customer service, product management/purchasing, logistics as well as research and product development across channels and departments.
+On the basis of a CRM strategy, a company controls, integrates, and optimizes all stakeholder- and customer-related processes in marketing, sales, service, customer service, product management/purchasing, logistics, and research and product development across channels and departments.
 All measures, tasks and decisions are based on a target group and customer value analysis.
-Target groups and customer segments are defined and the entire organization is aligned to these.
-This organization is then primarily no longer oriented “according to functions” but “according to customer groups” (this form of organization is called customer management).
-The maintenance of relationships is supported on the basis of a database or software landscape appropriate to the company.
+Target groups and customer segments are defined, to which the entire organization is aligned.
+This organization is then primarily no longer aligned “by function” but “by customer group” (this form of organization is called customer management).
+The maintenance of the relationships is supported on the basis of a database suitable for the company or a corresponding software landscape.

-In one sentence: In the context of business relationships, CRM means the creation of added value on the customer and company side.
-Only if this balance is right will the relationship last in the long run and the company make sustainable profits.
+In summary, CRM pursues only a few goals: the best possible customer satisfaction, a high level of emotional customer loyalty, an increase in the duration of relationships, and an increase in their profitability or maximum utilization.
+In a nutshell, CRM in the context of business relationships means creating added value on both the customer and the company side.
+Only if this balance is right will the relationship last in the long term and the company derive sustainable profits from it.